JuliaML/MLDataPattern.jl/docs/index.rst

 of the performance estimates, it is quite common to employ some kind of **repartitioning strategy** on the training data.
-One of the most famous of these strategies is used by :math:`k`-folds cross validation.
-Of course the partitioning itself is just one part of such a model selection process, since we still have to compute and compare the performance somehow.
+One of the most famous of these strategies is used by :math:`k`-folds cross validation. (maybe just a brief description of what are fold and unfold for the layman?)
+Of course the partitioning itself is just one part of such a model selection process, since we still have to somehow compute and compare the performance.
 However, it is an important step that is needed to make the most of the available data.
 So important in fact, that we will spend a whole section on it.